Ex-U.S. Ambassador To Ukraine Says Donald Trump Forced Her Out Of Her Position In New Testimony

 “I must share the deep disappointment and dismay I have felt as these events have unfolded…Today, we see the State Department attacked and hollowed out from within.
 State Department leadership, with Congress, needs to take action now to defend this great institution, and its thousands of loyal and effective employees.”

-Yuvanovitch’s testimony comes after Secretary of State Mike Pompeo was issued a subpoena for documents and a list of State Department officials who were requested to appear before Congress for depositions.
+Yuvanovitch’s testimony came about after Secretary of State Mike Pompeo was issued a subpoena for documents as well as a list of State Department officials who have been requested for appearance before Congress to give depositions.
 Although the State Department issued orders not to cooperate with the investigation, Yuvanovitch decided to go through with her testimony.

-She’s not the only one to ignore the orders, either.
-Gordon Sondland, the U.S. Ambassador to the E.U., has also stated he will come in to testify next Thursday, per Politico.
-Sondland, along with former NATO ambassador Kurt Volker who resigned his position at the State Department before his own testimony last week, were implicated in the Ukrainian scandal by a series of text messages that passed between the two men regarding Trump’s plans to withhold military aid from Ukraine unless the Ukrainian government complied with the president’s demands.
+She was not the only one to ignore the orders.
+Gordon Sondland, the U.S. Ambassador to the E.U., also stated that he testify next Thursday, per Politico.
+Sondland, along with former NATO ambassador Kurt Volker — who resigned his position at the State Department before his own testimony last week — were implicated in the Ukrainian scandal via a series of text messages that passed between the two men regarding Trump’s plans to withhold military aid from Ukraine unless the Ukrainian government complied with the president’s demands.